firchatn/ToDoList/README.md

 4. cd todo
 5. open setting.py
 6. add todolist in INSTALLED_APPS
-   1. dont messing , at the and of list
+   1. don't forget , at the end of list
 7. open urls.py
 8. import include from django.conf.urls
 9. add ligne in urlpatterns